-- Access to your own Git based SCM (Source Code Management) tool
+- Access to your own Git based SCM (Source Code Management) hosting service.

 - GitLab specific credentials on